DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/keys.md

 Key storage defaults to the file system, but is extensible.
 We also provide EntityFramework integration.

 ## Static key configuration
 You can also statically configure your key material.
 A common scenario would be to load your keys from a key vault or other secured location at startup.
-With static configuration you are responsible of secure storage, loading and rotation.
+With static configuration you are responsible for the secure storage, loading and rotation.

 For this purpose you disable the automatic key management, and load the keys manually with the [*AddSigningCredential*]({{< ref "/reference/di#signing-keys" >}}) DI extension method: